cmyster/ZillaTools/README.md

 a specific group.

 ### Usage
-Run the script directly from cli, add --help or --file '<filename>'
+Run the script directly from cli.
+If needed, add --help or --file '\<filename\>'
 ```
 /<SomePath>/ZillaTools/zillatools/bugstate.py
 ```